simeononsecurity/simeononsecurity.ch/content/articles/the-future-of-cybersecurity-in-a-post-pandemic-world/index.en.md

 ## Conclusion

-In conclusion, the future of cybersecurity is likely to be even more challenging than the present.
+Wrapping up, the future of cybersecurity is likely to be even more challenging than the present.
 However, by understanding the current landscape and taking steps to prepare for the future, individuals and businesses can reduce their risk of falling victim to cyberattacks.
 Keep your software up to date, use strong passwords, enable two-factor authentication, educate yourself and your employees, use a VPN, and secure your IoT devices.
 By following these tips, you'll be better equipped to face the challenges of a post-pandemic world.

 ## References